 - Reduce heat to medium; return cooked chicken to Dutch oven.
 Add chicken broth and cream.
 Stir to combine.

-- Add cooked pasta and remaining 1 tablespoon of butter.
+- Add cooked pasta and the remaining 1 tablespoon of butter.
 Stir to combine.
 Cook until bubbly.

-- Add Mozzarella cheese; cook, stirring until cheese is melted.
+- Reserve 2 tablespoons of Parmesan cheese.
+Add Mozzarella cheese and remaining Parmesan cheese; cook, stirring, until the cheese is melted.
 If necessary, add some or all of the reserved pasta liquid.
-Taste seasonings to correct.
+Correct the seasonings.

-- If desired, garnish with minced parsley or chives.
+- To serve, sprinkle on reserved 2 tablespoons of Parmesan cheese.
+If desired, garnish with minced parsley or chives.

 - Yield: 6 servings.